PacktPublishing/Learning-Concurrency-in-Kotlin/README.md

 ```

 **Following is what you need for this book:**
-If you’re a Kotlin or Android developer interested in learning how to program concurrently to enhance the performance of your applications, this is the book for you.
+If youâ€™re a Kotlin or Android developer interested in learning how to program concurrently to enhance the performance of your applications, this is the book for you.

 With the following software and hardware list you can run all code files present in the book (Chapter 1-9).
 ### Software and Hardware List